-This process does not apply in cases where a student has been found responsible for and had due process through another University policy and process, e.g., Discrimination, Harassment, and Retaliation Policy, Research Misconduct, etc. However, any University policy or process, e.g., Discrimination, Harassment, and Retaliation, Research Misconduct, etc., may refer to the Code of Student Conduct Section 470.00 for sanctioning.
+This process does not apply in cases where a student has been found responsible for and had due process through another University policy and process, e.g., Discrimination, Harassment, and Retaliation Policy, Research Misconduct, University Extension Programs, etc. However, any University policy or process, e.g., Discrimination, Harassment, and Retaliation, Research Misconduct, University Extension Programs, etc., may refer to the student to the Dean of Students for the imposition of any sanctions listed in Section 470.00.